 OUR SUGGESTED SELF-DRIVE TRIP PLANNER FOR A 3 NIGHT STAY AT BELLEVUE:

-Following your afternoon arrival at Bellevue, come with us at 4pm to watch 600 cows being milked in a fully computerized rotary dairy.
-On the return trip to Bellevue at dusk, we do our best to spot kangaroos before dark.
-You can easily pick up some groceries at the local supermarket in Timboon (open till 8pm weekdays/6pm weekends) and enjoy preparing your own true-blue Aussie dinner.
+On your way to your afternoon arrival at Bellevue, you can easily pick up some groceries at the local supermarket in Colac, Cobden or Timboon (open till 8pm weekdays/6pm weekends).
+Settle into the farmstay, soak up the views and enjoy preparing your own true-blue Aussie dinner.

 DAY TWO: Animal Feeding, Cheese + Chocolates Tasting, 12 Apostles, Port Campbell